nunchuk-io/resources/content/getting-started/createMultiSig/_index.en.md

 <img src = multisigWalletConfig.png
     alt = "Add wallet name and description (Screenshot)"/>

-3. Click the boxes of the keys you want to associate with your wallet.
+3. Click the checkbox of the keys you want to associate with your wallet.

 <img src = chooseKeys.png
     alt = "Choose the keys to associate with wallet (Screenshot)"/>